jjforsythe/convex-constrained-meshes/README.md

 Line Segment Detector (LSD) http://www.ipol.im/pub/art/2012/gjmr-lsd/

-and the source code for these are including in this repository.
+and the source code for these are included in this repository.